 The UK government has confirmed that from 1 July 2021, international students can apply to live and work in the UK for up to 2 years after graduating with the new Graduate Route visa.

 What is the Graduate Route visa?

 With the Graduate Route visa, students set to graduate in summer 2021 onwards will be able to remain in the country for up to 2 years.
 This new rule applies to both bachelor’s and master’s degrees, regardless of your area of study.
-The Graduate Route visa opens for applications on 1 July 2021.
+Applications for the Graduate Route visa are now open.

 You don’t need to be sponsored by an employer to be eligible for the visa, so you don’t need to already have a job when you apply.
 There are also no restrictions on the kind of job you can do during these 2 years, and no minimum salary requirements.
 You could look for roles related to your degree, or gain experience working in other areas.
 Either way, it’s a fantastic opportunity to build your CV and kick-start your career!